Supreme Court ruling paves way for faster drug-impaired driving trials

-The Supreme Court of Canada says expert testimony can be admitted in drugged-driving trials without a preliminary examination of the evidence.
+Expert testimony can be admitted in drugged-driving trials without a preliminary examination of the evidence, the Supreme Court said Thursday in a decision that could help expedite the judicial process in the legalized-marijuana era.

-The 5-2 court decision Thursday in the case of an Ottawa motorist paves the way for speedier resolution of trials involving suspected drug impairment at the wheel.

-It also comes as the federal government prepares to introduce legislation to legalize the recreational use of marijuana — a plan that has vast implications for policing the roads.
+The 5-2 court decision on the case of an Ottawa motorist comes as the federal Liberal government prepares to introduce long-promised legislation to legalize the recreational use of pot — a plan that has vast implications for policing the roads.

 “Driving while impaired by drugs is a dangerous and, sadly, common activity, prohibited by the Criminal Code,” Chief Justice Beverley McLachlin wrote in her reasons for the majority decision.